datapartnership/niger-economic-monitoring/README.md

 ## Code of Conduct

-The <span style="color:#3EACAD">template</span> maintains a [Code of Conduct](docs/CODE_OF_CONDUCT.md) to ensure an inclusive and respectful environment for everyone.
+The <span style="color:#3EACAD">template</span> used to create this project maintains a [Code of Conduct](docs/CODE_OF_CONDUCT.md) to ensure an inclusive and respectful environment for everyone.
 Please adhere to it in all interactions within our community.